gamesbook/pyprototypr/docs/examples/index.rst

 The examples supplied with **pyprototypr** attempt to highlight or demonstrate how different functions or features can be used.
-They are not necessarily comprehensive, but do give some ideas as to what can be done - and how.
+They are do **not** attempt to be comprehensive and cover every feature, but they do give some ideas as to what can be done - and how.

 1. `Demo <demo.rst>`_ - a quick, somewhat random, tour of various elements in **pyprototypr**